Hansen0314/aurora_test/README.md

 - **Step 4.** Install voice card to enable speaker and mic then reboot.and voice_card folder has below file:

+*1.asound.conf:* config ALSA.set the LEFT_LOP as output.and set LINE2R as input.
-*1.asound.conf:* config ALSA. more information you can access [alsa](https://wiki.archlinux.org/index.php/Advanced_Linux_Sound_Architecture/Troubleshooting#Microphone).
+more information you can access [alsa](https://wiki.archlinux.org/index.php/Advanced_Linux_Sound_Architecture/Troubleshooting#Microphone).

+*2.asound.state:* config voice card settings.make `aplay` and `arecord` work with the mono mode at default.
-*2.asound.state:* config voice card settings. more information you can access [alsa](https://wiki.archlinux.org/index.php/Advanced_Linux_Sound_Architecture/Troubleshooting#Microphone).
+more information you can access [alsa](https://wiki.archlinux.org/index.php/Advanced_Linux_Sound_Architecture/Troubleshooting#Microphone).

 *3.open_Amplifier.sh:* open Amplifier.